OpenBookPrices/openbookprices-fetchers/README.md

 The 'shipping' and hence 'total' returned assume that you are only buying the one book.
 The `shippingComment` should be used to clarify if there are discounts to be had for buying more (as in the above example).

+The `url` is where the specific link on the vendor's site for this book.

 Note that the format is similar to, but different from, the format returned by the LinkToBooks API.